Preparations for the Nuremberg Trials

 The photo below from the US National Archives shows a group of interpreters in action.
 The front row being the English desk, the back row the French desk.
 Note that the interpreters have SLOW signs to ask speakers to slow down when necessary.

 The end of the war in Europe was not a one-off event and happened over a period of time culminating in the signing of an unconditional surrender by General Alfred Jodl on 7 May 1945 at Reims in France.
-Eisenhower had issued an ultimatum that remaining German forces would not be allowed behind Western lines without this and he had consulted Dönitz, whom Hitler had appointed his successor in his will before committing suicide who had agreed.
+Eisenhower had issued an ultimatum that remaining German forces would not be allowed behind Western lines without an unconditional surrender and Jodl consulted Dönitz whom Hitler had appointed his successor in his will before committing suicide; Dönitz had agreed.
 The alternative would have been capture by the Russians and the Germans feared massive reprisals.
 Victory in Europe Day (VE Day) was declared on 8 May.
 Some German units did not surrender immediately and fighting went on for some days in certain areas.

 Although fighting had ended in Europe, war had not ended in the Far East and Japan.
 Many troops were transferred there with fighting going on for another 3 months until the surrender of Japan following the dropping of atomic bombs on Hiroshima and Nagasaki.

-There was great public interest in bringing the Nazi leaders to justice - particularly with more and more information coming to light about the atrocities that had been committed in death camps and elsewhere.
-Press coverage kept the public informed about what was going on in preparing for the war crimes trials as you can see from the examples below.
-There was a huge interest in hearing about the preparations for the trials of the hated Nazi leaders and a wish for retribution.
+There was great public interest in bringing the hated Nazi leaders to justice - particularly with more and more information coming to light about the atrocities that had been committed in death camps and elsewhere.
+The public wanted to know how preparations for the trials were progressing with the hope of retribution.
+You can see examples of the press coverage below.

 24 July 1945